HorizenOfficial/nodetracker/README.md

    * npm install

 ### Run setup
-You will need your staking address (with at least 42zen - znt for testnet) and an email address for alerts (if you do not want alerts enter 'none' for the email address).
-During setup press Enter to accept the default or enter the information.
+You will need your staking address (with at least 42 ZEN) and an email address for alerts (if you do not want alerts enter 'none' for the email address).
+During setup press Enter to accept the default or enter new information.

   * node setup